BA Honours in Education

 Teaching and Learning

 The teaching and learning strategies have been carefully designed to maximise the opportunity for you to use and reflect upon your employment in the education sector.
 This will provide practical contexts for the analysis of contemporary issues and problems of a practical and theoretical nature.
-Learning and teaching strategies will include: whole and small group discussion, problem based learning, case studies, individual research, verbal questioning, experiential practical learning for example, facilitated learning observation, one-to-one tutorials, critical reflective practice, tutor modelling of good practice, observation of other professionals, guest speakers.
+Learning and teaching strategies will include: whole and small group discussion following a blended learning approach, problem based learning, case studies, individual research, verbal questioning, experiential practical learning for example, facilitated learning observation, one-to-one tutorials, critical reflective practice, tutor modelling of good practice, observation of other professionals, guest speakers.

 Each module will vary slightly in the teaching and learning styles adopted, however all modules will include traditional learning materials, such as hand-outs, visual and oral presentations.
 Much of the time will be spent in discussion and reflection, relating theory to practice.
 You will be briefed on assignments prior to submission, and will be issued with clearly defined assessment criteria.